-For your reference: I lived and worked in Spain illegally from January 2014 – August 2015.
-I cannot be sure what laws are like now with immigration tightened, Brexit vote, or any local changes.
-This is an account of what I experienced and how I went about working illegally as an English Teacher in Spain during that time…which we may be referring to as “the good ‘ol days” soon.
-Feel free to contact me, but at this point, your guess is as good as mine.
+UPDATE : I lived and worked in Spain illegally from January 2014 – August 2015.
+I cannot be sure what things are like now.
+This is an account of what I experienced and how I went about working illegally as an English Teacher in Spain during that time.
+Feel free to contact me, I check email infrequently but will write you back.
+Gracias!

 While many people may not be comfortable publicly advocating something that is illegal, it goes without saying that it is being done, so I might as well share my experience and publicize my dirty secret – I am an illegal immigrant, or as I prefer to be called, an international woman of mystery.

 I lived in Spain teaching English for a year and a half, and although I don’t write about it much, it has been one of the best experiences of my life by far.
 I get a lot of emails about the logistics of living and teaching English in Spain illegally – that is, without a visa.
 I have come to find that there is a general lack of information on how to go about this to be found on the internet, so I hope this clears up some concerns and questions you have.